-In the example we upload file “example.txt” to server and then download it back as “download_example.txt”.
+In the example we upload an “example.txt” file to the server and then download it back as a “download_example.txt”.

 Let’s have a closer look at Server Setup Example.
 To make setup and launching as simple as possible, there is a

 RemoteFsServerLauncher from Launchers module.
-It allows to setup FS server in less then 30 lines of code:
+It allows to simply setup an FS server:

 File upload and download examples have alike implementations.
 Both of them extend